codebyutsav/TO-DO-LIST-FILE-HANDLING-/README.md

 ❌ Delete tasks by number
 💾 Automatically saves tasks to `file.txt`
 🔁 Loads saved tasks every time you run the program

 ---

+## 📄 About `file.txt`
+- The file `file.txt` contains your saved tasks 🗃️
+- It already includes a few **sample tasks** to demonstrate how it works
+- When you add or delete a task, it updates this file automatically
+- If `file.txt` is missing, the program will **create it automatically** — no errors or crashes ✅

+---